VCD Unit 1 AOS 2

-In order to complete a visual analysis on design elements and principles, we need to search up some design work.
+In order to complete a visual analysis on design elements and principles, we need to search up some appropriate design work.
 I have selected three designers who designed in collaboration with Earth Greetings, a card and stationary company.
 Their style is contemporary, but it does seem to be informed by the sensitive pastel colours and shapes of the past.

 Click the image at the right to visit their site.
 Take a look around, but make sure you view the work from these three designers/ artists.

 Look at (click names to visit):

 Look at the work from the three designers mentioned above.
 Look especially for an example where you think a group of design elements and principles have been clearly emphasised.
 Save the picture, print it and stick it in your visual diary.

 - Describe what has been depicted in the design,

 - Nominate two design elements that have been emphasised in the the design, then explain how they function to engage the target audience.

 - Identify the kind of balance in the design.
 Explain how it has been created.

 - Identify one of these design principles: contrast, figure-ground, hierarchy and explain how the two design elements you selected in question 4 work together to create the principle your have identified.

 Keeping it legal...